kyma-project/test-infra/docs/prow/templates.md

 ### Template development

 A template receives two objects as input:
-- `Values`, which contains all the values specified under `values` in the configuration file
+- `Values`, which contains all the values specified under `values` in the configuration file.
 - `Global` which contains values specified under `global` in the configuration file.

 All the functions from [`sprig`](https://github.com/Masterminds/sprig) library are available in the templates.
 It is the same library that is used by helm, so if you know helm, you are already familiar with them.
 Also, a few additional functions are available: